ejparnell/understanding-binary-python/README.md

 ## Introduction to Binary Numbers

 Okie dokie artichokie!
 Let's dive into the world of binary numbers.
 Binary numbers are a fundamental concept in computer science and digital electronics.
-Gottfried Wilhelm Leibniz invented the binary number system in the 17th century.

 This system represents numbers using only two digits, 0 and 1.
 It's the foundation of all digital systems, including computers, smartphones, and other electronic devices.

+### Why Binary?

+You might be wondering, why do we use binary numbers?
+The answer is simple: computers are made up of billions of tiny switches called transistors.
+These transistors can be in one of two states: on or off.
+By representing numbers using only two digits, we can easily map these states to binary numbers.
+This makes it easier for computers to process and store information.

 ### Binary Representation